junxit/us-congress-code/title-16/chapter-1/sec-410jjjj.md

 ### References in Text

-Proclamation Number 9233, referred to in subsec. (b)(1), (4), is Proc.
+Proclamation Number 9233 and Presidential Proclamation Number 9233, referred to in subsecs. (b)(1), (4), and (c)(5), is Proc.
 No. 9233, Feb.
 19, 2015, 80 F.R.
 10315, which appears in a table under the heading “National Monuments Established Under Presidential Proclamation”, set out as a note under section 320301 of Title 54, National Park Service and Related Programs.